LibertyAces/BitSwanPump/doc/source/examples/InstallESKibanaviaDocker/InstallESKibanaviaDocker.rst

 Summarize
 ---------
 That's all for this example!
 In this example we learnt how to work with Docker and especially with Docker compose tool.
-How to set services in our application in Docker compose and how to add official services and our custom services.
-As conclusion we installed ElasticSearch and Kibana locally and pump data on index in ElasticSearch.
+How to set services in our application in Docker compose.
+As conclusion we installed ElasticSearch and Kibana locally and pump data on index in ElasticSearch with our pump.

 What next
 ---------
 In the future you can add more services into your docker compose application and extend your environment with this services.
 You can build your own Docker image and push it to Docker hub and then use it in your docker compose.

-More about how to create BSPump Docker image is here TODO LINK..
+More about how to create BSPump Docker image is here :ref:`dockerquickstart`